d00mfish/BPM-to-OSC/README.md

 The app detects the beats per minute from an audio input and sending (custom) OSC commands to set the BPM-Counter inside Resolume (or any other LJ / VJ Software with OSC input).

-If you wnat to change the OSC commands that are sent or any problems occur, edit or delete the `%Appdata%\Roaming\BPMtoOSC\lastsession.ini` file.
+If you want to change the OSC commands that are sent or any problems occur, edit or delete the `%Appdata%\Roaming\BPMtoOSC\lastsession.ini` file.